probprog/CSCS-summer-school-2017/README.md

 ## Exercise 2: Deep learning in Pytorch

 We will run a [Jupyter](http://jupyter.org/) Python notebook using the Docker container.
-Start by running
+Start by running (for Linux and Mac):

 ```
 docker run --rm -it -p 8888:8888 -v $PWD:/workspace gbaydin/anglican-infcomp jupyter notebook --ip 0.0.0.0 --no-browser --allow-root
 ```

+On Windows, please replace `-v $PWD:/workspace` with `-v %cd%:/workspace` if you are using the command line (cmd) or with `-v ${PWD}:/workspace` if you are using the PowerShell.

 This will start a Jupyter server inside the Docker container.
 In the terminal, you should see a line such as the following, telling you that the server is running and ready to accept connections: